AhemOne/Demo/README.md

 - [timercounter](timercounter/README.md): A project exploring hardware manipulation on the ATMega series microcontrollers.
 (C++ *Arduino*)
 - [LamboCoins](https://github.com/AhemOne/LamboCoins): A project exploring Ethereum and blockchain technology I was working on with a friend as a proof of concept (Solidity/Javascript).
 - [Code Golf](https://codegolf.stackexchange.com/users/64644/ahemone?tab=answers): Check out some of my answers to these coding challenges.
 The focus is on minimal code so some answers are highly obfuscated in favor of tersness.
 (K&R C)
 - [Sous-vide](sousvide/README.md): Some technical drawing produced for a university project which involved designing a kitchen appliance.
 The group chose to produce a sous-vide machine to fulfill the design goal.
+(Solidworks)